-The Agency will not tolerate general harassment among its employees and will take appropriate corrective action against employees violating this policy.
+The Agency will not tolerate general harassment among its applicants, eligibles or employees and will take appropriate corrective action against anyone violating this policy.
 Employees engaging in general harassment in the work place or while representing the Agency away from the work place can expect disciplinary action.
 Disciplinary actions will be considered on a case-by-case basis.
 Appropriate corrective action, up to and including termination of employment, will be taken.